 - Applicants should rank, in sequence, those programs that represent their true preferences.

 - Factors to consider in determining the number of programs to rank include the competitiveness of the specialty, the competition for the specific programs being ranked, and the qualifications that the applicant offers.

 - Applicants should rank all acceptable programs, i.e., programs in which he or she is willing to undertake residency training.
-Conversely, if an applicant finds certain programs unacceptable and is not interested in accepting offers from these programs, these program(s) should not be ranked.
+Conversely, if an applicant finds certain programs unacceptable and is not interested in training with these programs, these program(s) should not be ranked.